osisoft/Client-Failover-Service/content/administration/perform-a-role-override.md

 # Perform a role override

-Administrators can force a secondary session to be the primary session by performing a role override using the POST method using one of the following REST tools: cURL or Postman.
-The secondary session can be set as primary for a defined amount of time or can be set as the primary indefinitely.
+Administrators can forcefully promote an adapter in the secondary role to the primary role by performing a role override.
+You can do this using the
+POST method with one of the following REST tools: cURL or Postman.

+The secondary adapter can be set as primary adapter for a defined amount of time or it can be set as the primary indefinitely.
+This option is particularly useful for maintenance periods when an individual adapter is on a machine that may be restarting often.

 ## cURL